Cash app founder’s murder suspect smiles at family in first court appearance

 “The facts of what occurred, or didn’t occur, will come out over time,” Mr Canny said, stepping in for his vacationing sister.

-Mr Momeni didn’t speak in court except to say “yes, your honor” when he was asked if agreed to decline his right to a quick trial.
+Mr Momeni didn’t speak in court except to say “yes, your honour” when he was asked if agreed to decline his right to a quick trial.

 The suspect is set to remain in custody without bail.
 He didn’t enter a plea on Friday and he didn’t make any comments.
 His next appearance is set to take place at 9am PT on 25 April.